 “A lot of the retailers tell us February sales were soft as consumers finally began to pay attention to their paychecks and delayed tax refunds,” said Jacob Oubina, a senior economist at RBC Capital Markets LLC in New York.
 “There was a confluence of headwinds.
 We’re improving gradually.”

-Some discount and department store retailers including Wal- Mart Stores Inc. (WM) have struggled to boost sales as the tax increase and delayed tax returns take a toll.
+Some discount and department store retailers including Wal- Mart Stores Inc. (WM:US) have struggled to boost sales as the tax increase and delayed tax returns take a toll.
 Wal-Mart, the world’s largest retailer, said Feb.
 21 that same-store sales in the first quarter will be little changed because of a slowdown last month.
 Target, the second-largest U.S. discount chain, said February sales got off to a slow start.

 “Given these new challenges facing an already-sluggish economy, we have a tempered view of the near-term sales environment,” Target Chief Executive Officer Gregg Steinhafel said on a Feb.
 27 call with analysts.
 “While there are some encouraging signs in the housing markets, volatility and consumer confidence, the payroll tax increase and rise in the price of gas all present incremental headwinds.”